incredibleindishell/SAML_Shop/Case 2 - Signature removal - The web application is not checking if value in Signature elements is present.md

 <hr>

 In this test case, an attacker just remove the value of Signature (not element itself).
-The IDP will sign the SAML response and specift the signature in below mentioned element:
+The IDP will sign the SAML response and specifY the signature in below mentioned element:

     <ds:SignatureValue></ds:SignatureValue>
 <hr>